Opal for visitors

 - Keep it until your next visit

 - Get a refund on your Opal card.
 You'll need to complete the form, return it with your Opal card to Transport for NSW and have an Australian bank account and address.

-Contactless payments are available on the Sydney light rail and Sydney Ferries service.
+Contactless payments are available on Sydney Trains, NSW TrainLink Intercity, light rail and Sydney Ferries services.

-If your credit or debit card has the contactless payment symbol or you have a mobile device linked to an accepted contactless payment card, you can use it to pay for travel when catching a Sydney Ferries service or the L1 Dulwich Hill Light Rail in Sydney.
-You can tap on and tap off on these services using a contactless-enabled American Express, Mastercard or Visa card, as well as an Opal card or Opal single trip ticket.
+If your credit or debit card has the contactless payment symbol or you have a mobile device linked to an accepted contactless payment card, you can use it to pay for travel wherever you can use Opal.
+You can tap on and tap off on these services using a contactless-enabled American Express, Mastercard or Visa card or mobile device with a linked payment card.

 In most cases fares will be equivalent to an adult Opal fare during peak times and daily and weekly caps apply.